HollandMFG/job-site-surface-protection-more-important-than-ever/README.md

+JOB SITE SURFACE PROTECTION – MORE IMPORTANT THAN EVER

 With the ever-rising cost of labor and materials, unexpected damage leading to replacing or repairing finished surfaces on the job site is a disaster for contractors.
 Proper surface protection on the job site is a necessity for all quality-oriented, financially wise contractors.

 The days of throwing down a $5 roll of red rosin paper to protect the floor are over.
 Prudent contractors are turning to more premium surface protection solutions to save time and protect their bottom line.